krip77/zmk-config_HS46/config/boards/shields/hillside46/DISPLAY_TROUBLESHOOTING.md

 - **Late 2023 / Early 2024**: Display likely stopped working after a ZMK update
 - **Over 1 year**: Display has been non-functional since then

+## Community Contributions

+**dalewking**: You mentioned being in contact with "dalewking" who managed to get the I2C display working.
+The restored configuration may have been based on or influenced by their work.
+If you have any messages, emails, or forum posts from dalewking with configuration details, those could provide additional insights or alternative solutions.

 ## Known ZMK Display Issues

 ### Issue #1: Display Remains Blank After External Power Cutoff